SilkePilon/OpenDeliveryBot-guide/README.md

 ## Contribute
-If you want to add, or edit pages you can make a pull request
+If you want to add, or edit pages you can make a pull request.
+You can also suggest lessons and guides.

 ## License